Vermont CLE Requirements

 Newly admitted attorneys by exam or transferred UBE score must also participate in a six-month mentorship, which must include 40 hours of specific activities and at least 10 meetings with your mentor.
 The mentorship must be completed within 1 year of your date of admission.
 Mentorship hours do not satisfy any MCLE credit requirements.

-Who is considered an Experienced Attorney in Vermont?
+Who is considered an experienced attorney in Vermont?

 Attorneys having practiced for more than 1 year are considered experienced in Vermont.